skalyaanamoorthy/PSLMs/README.md

 	`python preprocessing/preprocess.py --dataset q3421`

+	This step is expected to take ~10 minutes each for the two larger datasets (Q3421 and K2369) and updates the file `./data/preprocessed/{dataset}_mapped.csv`.

-4. Repeat this with the other datasets you intend to run inference on e.g. k3822, s669, s461, fireprot, etc.
+5. Repeat this with the other datasets you intend to run inference on e.g. k3822, s669, s461, fireprot, etc.

+6. **If running demo: Skip to Inference and Analysis section.**

 #### Notes: